MRI spots hidden breast cancers in women with nipple discharge

 Summary

-This study looked at whether an MRI can accurately rule out breast cancer in women who have abnormal nipple discharge but normal mammogram and ultrasound results.
+This study looked at whether an MRI can detect breast cancer in women who have abnormal nipple discharge but normal mammograms and ultrasounds.
 70 women with single-pore, non-milky, non-green discharge were given an MRI.
 The goal was to see how often a normal MRI meant no cancer was present.
-This could help avoid unnecessary surgeries and provide peace of mind.
+The results could help avoid unnecessary surgeries.

 Disclaimer Read more